martinmaeland/MAS220_Project/readme.md

 ## TODO
 - Fix display to show correct spelling on second line.
 - Make steppermotor work as door opening and closing.
 - Get motor posision using encoder.
+[DONE]
 - Implement PID-controller for servo-motor.